hashicorp/terraform-provider-azurerm/website/docs/d/web_pubsub.html.markdown

 * `ip_address` - The publicly accessible IP of the Web Pubsub service.

-* `location` - Specifies the supported Azure location where the Web Pubsub service exists.
+* `location` - The Azure location where the Web Pubsub service exists.

 * `public_port` - The publicly accessible port of the Web Pubsub service which is designed for browser/client use.